Tor’s Branding Pivot is Going to Get Someone Killed

 - the anarcho-capitalist cypherpunks among its early operators

-- the potpourri of activists among its most dedicated users
+- the potpourri of left-wing activists among its most dedicated users

 Tor’s branding pivot is misguided, damaging for global privacy, and ironically, harmful to Asian human rights.
 Anonymity requires not just company, it requires diverse company, yet Tor has increased the barrier-to-entry for all local non-HR Tor users.
 This something Tor has brought upon itself, and they are knowingly throwing their most vulnerable users under the bus.